About Us

 1. UPLOADING IMAGES WITHOUT PAYING ATTENTION TO FILE SIZE.

-Even if the picture looks normal to the bare eye, an unoptimized photograph document can seriously gradually down your web page’s load time.
+Even if the picture looks normal to the bare eye, an unoptimized photograph document can gradually down your web page’s load time.
 Say you add a 20MP picture and fail to resize it.
 Even if your format is responsive and the image appears nicely restrained, your website online might be compelled to load a huge record each time that web page is called up.
 If you have a gallery of images, that workload is elevated exponentially.

 WordPress